 The Difference Between CBD and THCHyla Cass

-CBD can be confusing.
-When I first heard about it, I thought it was just another delivery system for THC and a means of getting high.
+We’re hearing more and more about CBD lately, and there is often confusion between CBD and marijuana.
+When I first heard about CBD, I thought it was just a different delivery system for THC, as a means of getting high.
 No judgment about that, but I didn’t really understand the health benefits of CBD until I investigated further.
 Then I discovered that they are quite different!

 While THC and CBD share similarities, and both have medicinal effects, there are some key differences between the two compounds.

-Also, you’ll see CBD referred to as Hemp Oil Extract, which is what we call ours because it’s not only CBD: it contains other cannabinoids, and a variety of healing compounds including terpenes such as beta caryophyllene, that have medicinal value in their own right.
+You’ll see CBD referred to as Hemp Oil Extract, which is what we call ours because it’s not only CBD: it contains other cannabinoids, and a variety of healing compounds including terpenes such as beta caryophyllene, that have medicinal value in their own right.
 This produces the full entourage or synergistic effect.

 CBD to Treat THC Reaction:

 We have an excellent natural treatment for this over-reaction to THC, namely CBD, which works fairly quickly to help neutralize it and bring them down.
 I far prefer that to their going to the emergency room and being injected with strong psychiatric medication, with its attendant side effects.
 It will subdue them, but it’s not addressing the problem at the root cause.
-It may be necessary in the short term, but not ongoing.
+The medication may be necessary in the short term, but not ongoing.